Meal Distribution During Distance Education

 The Clark County School District Food Service Department is committed to acknowledging parent inquiries within a 48 hour period.
 A Food Service Supervisor or another department employee will respond to your concern and resolve the matter as soon as possible.
 Food Service would like to ensure that your child receives tasty, nutritious meals and you receive the assistance you require in a timely manner.
 Please call 799-8123, Ext.
 5205 if you have any questions or concerns.

-Food Service Online Payment
+Food Service Online Payments

 To make payments, view purchases and schedule low balance alerts visit www.myschoolbucks.com.